 Students are required to attend a minimum of 67% of the hours possible based on the applicable attendance schedule in order to be considered maintaining satisfactory attendance progress.
-Evaluations are conducted at the end of each evaluation period to determine if the student has met the minimum requirements.
+Evaluations are conducted at each evaluation point based on schedule hours to determine if the student has met the minimum requirements.
 The attendance percentage is determined by dividing the total hours accrued by the total number of hours scheduled.
 For example: 350 (accrued hours) divided by 450 (scheduled hours) = 78%).
 At the end of each evaluation period, the school will determine if the student has maintained at least 67% cumulative attendance since the beginning of the course which indicates that, given the same attendance rate, the student will graduate within the maximum time frame allowed.